- Clinical Interests

 My research focuses on the dual fields of bone disease and obesity metabolism.
 Within the bone field, my ongoing research projects include (1) studying skeletal health after bariatric (weight loss) surgery in obese patients, (2) determining the physiologic mechanisms involved in bone loss after bariatric surgery, and (3) using these insights to guide management of bone health in bariatric surgery patients.
 I have also examined the skeletal impact of proton pump inhibitors, diabetes, and sex steroids, and explored physiologic effects of parathyroid hormone (PTH) in the treatment of osteoporosis.

-Key bone techniques that I am utilizing include high-resolution peripheral quantitative computed tomography (HR-pQCT) for the in vivo assessment of bone microarchitecture, microindentation for the estimation of cortical bone material strength properties, 1H-magnetic resonance spectroscopy for the measurement of marrow adiposity characteristics.
+Key bone techniques that I am utilizing include high-resolution peripheral quantitative computed tomography (HR-pQCT) for the in vivo assessment of bone microarchitecture, microindentation for the estimation of cortical bone material strength properties, and 1H-magnetic resonance spectroscopy for the measurement of marrow adiposity characteristics.

 View a listing of my most recent publications in PubMed